 - Facilitates hospitalization and collaborates with inpatient staff regarding treatment and discharge planning;

-- Attends workshops, conferences and staff development training seminars on current practices as directed by the Program Supervisor to acquire continuing education in the appropriate field; implements what has been learned;
+- In order to maintain licensure attends workshops, conferences and staff development training seminars on current practices as directed by the Program Supervisor to acquire continuing education in the appropriate field and implements what has been learned;

-Social Workers report directly to the Department Supervisor for clinical supervision and collaborate with other staff.
+Social Workers reports directly to the Department Supervisor for clinical supervision and collaborates with other staff.

-Master’s degree in social work from an accredited university along with NYS licensure and LCSW required.
-“R” designation preferred.
+Master’s degree in social work from an accredited university along with NYS licensure.
 At least one year of experience in a community based mental health/chemical dependency facility needed.
-Preference given to candidates who are bilingual Spanish and experienced with child and family in addition to adult populations.
+Preference given to candidates who are bilingual Spanish and have experience with children and family in addition to adult populations.
 A thorough knowledge of diagnostic and therapeutic techniques used in mental health and the factors that contribute to personality development, and a thorough knowledge of the social factors affecting mental health are required.
 Must have basic computer literacy and excellent verbal and written skills.
 Valid driver’s license required.